-While the EU has been slow to take action, EU member states have taken the lead.
+Until recently, the EU was slow to take action, so EU member states had to take the lead.
 Cages for laying hens are, or soon will be, phased out in Austria, Czechia, Germany, Luxembourg and Slovakia.
 Cages for meat rabbits are banned in Austria and will be in Belgium.
-Crates in which sows are confined around the time of their insemination are already illegal in Sweden, will be illegal in Germany and their use will be limited in Denmark.
+Crates in which sows are confined around the time of their insemination are already illegal in Sweden, will be illegal in Germany and their use is or will be limited in Austria and Denmark.
 Crates where sows are confined around the birth of their piglets, are illegal in Sweden and their use will be limited in Germany.

 What others are saying

 - The European Parliament has called for an end to caged farming by 2027, adopting a resolution that was passed by an overwhelming majority, with 558 Members of the European Parliament (MEPs) in favour to 37 against.
 The momentum was built up by an official group of parliamentarians working on this issue.